rokucommunity/.github/README.md

    - Go to the **Branches** section of your repository.
    - Find the branch created for the release (e.g., `release/version`).
    - Delete the branch.

+_Note there is a [workflow template: Delete Release](https://github.com/rokucommunity/.github/blob/master/workflow-templates/delete-release.yml) that does all three steps_

 ---
 ## Command Line